Arcimoto: Technical specifications

-The company has stated that it hopes to someday produce vehicles with cooled seats.

 Additional product specs

-The CEO of Arcimoto says that the vehicles use off-the-shelf motor controllers, battery cells, and switched reluctance motors, as well as a two-stage reduction gearbox developed and built in house.
+In an interview, the CEO of Arcimoto stated that the vehicles use off-the-shelf motor controllers, battery cells, and switched reluctance motors, as well as a two-stage reduction gearbox developed and built in house.
 He also stated that the vehicles contain two single speed parallel gear trains with a 7:1 ratio.
-The Arcimoto website, as of 2021 August 14, contains none of this technical information.
+The Arcimoto website contains none of this technical information, and these claims have not yet been confirmed by a third-party source.

 Manufacturing/AMP

-The Arcimoto Manufacturing Plant is Arcimoto’s original production facility.
+The Arcimoto Manufacturing Plant is Arcimoto's original production facility.
 The company began leasing the building October 1, 2017.
-Arcimoto held a grand opening ceremony on November 29, 2017 where Arcimoto's President reflected on the progress made over eight generations of their vehicle platform.
+Arcimoto held a grand opening ceremony on November 29, 2017, where Arcimoto's president reflected on the progress made over eight generations of their vehicle platform.
 Upon building out the interior with equipment capable of producing up to 5,000 units per year, they began production on September 19, 2019.

-As the company refines their manufacturing processes and the product platform, the AMP will act as a template for future AMPs.
-Subsequent AMPs will support 50,000 to 100,000 units per year.
+The company plans to refine their manufacturing processes and product platform, and then use the AMP as a template for future AMPs.
+According to an Arcimoto earnings review, the CEO stated plans for subsequent AMPs that are projected to support 50,000 to 100,000 units per year.
 Except for an east coast AMP in the US, new AMPs will be built as joint ventures.
 The company plans to have local production capacity in Europe, Southeast Asia, and another, undetermined location.